-(Dollars in millions) Three months ended June 30, Six months ended June 30, 2024 2023 % Change 2024 2023 % Change Term life insurance \$ 59 \$ 58 2 \$ 116 \$ 114 2 Whole life insurance 13 13 0 26 25 4 Universal life and other 9 9 0 18 18 0 Net earned premiums \$ 81 \$ 80 1 \$ 160 \$ 157 2
+(Dollars in millions) Three months ended June 30, Six months ended June 30, Three months ended September 30, Nine months ended September 30, % Change 2024 % Change 2024

+2024 2023 % Change 2024 2023 % Change 2024 2023

+Term life insurance

+Whole life insurance

+Universal life and other

+Net earned premiums

 - Profitability - Our life insurance segment typically reports a smaller profit compared with the life insurance subsidiary because profits from investment income spreads are included in our investments segment results.
 We include only investment income credited to contract holders (including interest assumed in life insurance policy reserve calculations) in our life insurance segment results.
-A profit of \$32 million for our life insurance segment in the first six months of 2024, compared with a profit of \$21 million for the same period of 2023, was primarily due to more favorable impacts from the unlocking of interest rate and other actuarial assumptions.
+A profit of \$32 million \$42 million for our life insurance segment in the first six nine months of 2024, compared with a profit of \$21 million \$38 million for the same period of 2023, was primarily due to more favorable impacts from the unlocking of interest rate and other actuarial assumptions. mortality experience.

 Life insurance segment benefits and expenses consist principally of contract holders' (policyholders') benefits incurred related to traditional life and interest-sensitive products and operating expenses incurred, net of deferred acquisition costs.
-Total benefits decreased in the first six months of 2024 primarily due to more favorable impacts from the unlocking of interest rate and other actuarial assumptions.
+Total benefits decreased in the first six nine months of 2024 primarily due to more favorable impacts from the unlocking of interest rate and other actuarial assumptions.
 Life policy and investment contract reserves decreased primarily due to an increase in market value discount rates.
-Mortality results improved compared with the same period of 2023.
+Mortality results improved compared with the same period of 2023. mortality experience.

-Underwriting expenses for the first six months of 2024 increased compared with the same period a year ago, largely due to higher general insurance expense levels compared to the same period of 2023.
+Underwriting expenses for the first six nine months of 2024 increased compared with the same period a year ago, largely due to higher general insurance expense levels compared to the same period of 2023.

 We recognize that assets under management, capital appreciation and investment income are integral to evaluating the success of the life insurance segment because of the long duration of life products.

-On a basis that includes investment income and investment gains or losses from life-insurance-related invested assets, the life insurance subsidiary reported net income of \$24 million and \$43 million for the three and six months ended June 30, 2024, compared with \$21 million and \$40 million for the three and six months ended June 30, 2023.
-The life insurance subsidiary portfolio had net after-tax investment losses of \$5 million and \$7 million for the three and six months ended June 30, 2024, compared with \$2 million and \$1 million for the three and six months ended June 30, 2023.
+On a basis that includes investment income and investment gains or losses from life-insurance-related invested assets, the life insurance subsidiary reported net income of \$24 million \$20 million and \$43 million \$63 million for the three and six nine months ended June 30, 2024 September 30, 2024, compared with \$21 million \$25 million and \$40 million \$65 million for the three and six nine months ended June 30, 2023 September 30, 2023.
+The life insurance subsidiary portfolio had net after-tax investment losses of \$5 million less than \$1 million and \$7 million for the three and six nine months ended June 30, 2024 September 30, 2024, compared with \$2 less than \$1 million of net after-tax gains and \$1 million of net after-tax investment losses for the three and six nine months ended June 30, 2023 September 30, 2023.